Tucupita Marcano Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.11).
+- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.08).

-- The Marlins give up the ninth-fewest home runs in baseball (77 total, one per game).
+- The Marlins allow the ninth-fewest home runs in baseball (79 total, one per game).

-- Garrett gets the start for the Marlins, his 14th of the season.
-He is 3-2 with a 3.88 ERA and 77 strikeouts through 69 2/3 innings pitched.
+- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.

-- The left-hander last pitched on Saturday against the Washington Nationals, when he went six innings, allowing one earned run while giving up four hits.
+- The righty's last time out was on Monday against the Toronto Blue Jays, when he tossed four scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.